Weedshaker/PeerWebSite/README.md

 ### Road map
 1. Tide up Code, get rid of jspm, move UI to WebComponents based Event Driven Architecture, replace http://goqr.me/api/ with local qr code generator (this could be a privacy concern, if this ever gets high usage as well as github as a hoster itself, just to keep this in mind.)

-2. Add [IPFS](https://ipfs.io/) support and increase stability by more carefully handle webtorrent and webrtc events, likely with a [es6 Proxy Wrapper](https://weedshaker.github.io/ProxifyJS/)
+2. Increase stability by more carefully handle webtorrent and webrtc events, likely with a [es6 Proxy Wrapper](https://weedshaker.github.io/ProxifyJS/)

 3. WebGL Drawing, drag and drop Grids Layouts, other TextEditors without Bootstrap and Jquery, better Video Player, rotate Images, WebTorrent Desktop preview, WebRTC one direction video broadcast